jpedrosa/sua/docs/Swift_What_Comes_To_Mind.md

 was consuming a fixed amount of memory and the CPU with the help of the timer was stuck at 30% usage.
 It was not even breaking a sweat.
 The memory was not increasing like it would have in other garbage collected languages.
-It was quick and non-chalant.
+It was quick and nonchalant.
 And I could even keep playing a game on another browser window if I wanted to while it was running, as it was not monopolizing the resources.

 It is true that modern computers have a lot of resources available to them, and